New Relic (NYSE:NEWR) Updates Q1 2023 Earnings Guidance

-Several research firms have weighed in on NEWR.
-BMO Capital Markets lowered their price objective on shares of New Relic from $96.00 to $50.00 in a report on Friday, May 13th.
-Zacks Investment Research lowered shares of New Relic from a hold rating to a sell rating in a research report on Wednesday, May 25th.
-Morgan Stanley lowered their target price on shares of New Relic from $150.00 to $138.00 and set an overweight rating on the stock in a research note on Wednesday, February 9th.
+A number of research analysts have recently issued reports on NEWR shares.
+Royal Bank of Canada dropped their price target on shares of New Relic from $90.00 to $45.00 in a research report on Friday, May 13th.
 Cowen decreased their price target on shares of New Relic from $80.00 to $65.00 in a research note on Friday, May 13th.
-Finally, Cowen decreased their target price on shares of New Relic from $80.00 to $65.00 in a research note on Friday, May 13th.
-One analyst has rated the stock with a sell rating, five have given a hold rating and three have given a buy rating to the company’s stock.
-According to MarketBeat, New Relic currently has an average rating of Hold and a consensus target price of $88.09.
+StockNews.com started coverage on shares of New Relic in a research note on Thursday, March 31st.
+They set a hold rating for the company.
+Needham & Company LLC lowered shares of New Relic from a buy rating to a hold rating in a research note on Friday, May 13th.
+Finally, Cowen reduced their target price on shares of New Relic from $80.00 to $65.00 in a research note on Friday, May 13th.
+Five research analysts have rated the stock with a hold rating and three have given a buy rating to the company’s stock.
+According to data from MarketBeat, New Relic has an average rating of Hold and an average price target of $83.30.

-Several institutional investors have recently bought and sold shares of the company.
-Canada Pension Plan Investment Board boosted its stake in shares of New Relic by 132.0% in the fourth quarter.
-Canada Pension Plan Investment Board now owns 559 shares of the software maker’s stock worth $62,000 after acquiring an additional 318 shares during the last quarter.
-PNC Financial Services Group Inc. boosted its stake in New Relic by 129.2% during the first quarter.
-PNC Financial Services Group Inc. now owns 1,066 shares of the software maker’s stock worth $72,000 after buying an additional 601 shares during the last quarter.
-Neo Ivy Capital Management acquired a new position in New Relic during the fourth quarter worth $135,000.
-Penserra Capital Management LLC lifted its stake in shares of New Relic by 50.0% in the 1st quarter.
-Penserra Capital Management LLC now owns 1,254 shares of the software maker’s stock valued at $83,000 after purchasing an additional 418 shares during the last quarter.
-Finally, Acadian Asset Management LLC acquired a new position in shares of New Relic in the 1st quarter valued at $113,000.
-Institutional investors and hedge funds own 88.24% of the company’s stock.
+A number of institutional investors have recently made changes to their positions in NEWR.
+Neuberger Berman Group LLC lifted its stake in shares of New Relic by 5.2% during the 1st quarter.
+Neuberger Berman Group LLC now owns 378,818 shares of the software maker’s stock worth $25,339,000 after purchasing an additional 18,733 shares during the last quarter.
+Quantbot Technologies LP raised its stake in New Relic by 13.5% in the first quarter.
+Quantbot Technologies LP now owns 13,006 shares of the software maker’s stock valued at $869,000 after buying an additional 1,546 shares during the last quarter.
+Dynamic Technology Lab Private Ltd increased its holdings in shares of New Relic by 514.1% in the first quarter.
+Dynamic Technology Lab Private Ltd now owns 26,817 shares of the software maker’s stock valued at $1,794,000 after purchasing an additional 22,450 shares during the period.
+Ensign Peak Advisors Inc increased its holdings in shares of New Relic by 32.2% in the first quarter.
+Ensign Peak Advisors Inc now owns 13,470 shares of the software maker’s stock valued at $901,000 after purchasing an additional 3,280 shares during the period.
+Finally, First Republic Investment Management Inc. grew its holdings in New Relic by 20.2% during the first quarter.
+First Republic Investment Management Inc. now owns 24,978 shares of the software maker’s stock worth $1,671,000 after acquiring an additional 4,199 shares during the period.
+88.24% of the stock is currently owned by institutional investors.

 New Relic, Inc, a software-as-a-service company, delivers a software platform for customers to collect telemetry data and derive insights from that data in a unified front-end application.
 It offers a suite of products on its open and extensible cloud-based platform, which enables users to collect, store, and analyze telemetry data.